 The Point of Return Program is an in-home tapering program that allows you to gradually lessen the amount of Elavil while also implementing the use of all-natural, calming nutraceuticals to help ease symptoms.
 Elavil is dangerous to abruptly or rapidly stop and our program is a proven, viable, low-cost option to continue living your life while tapering.

 We are prescription drug experts that specialize in Antidepressant withdrawals.

 How the Elavil Withdrawal Programs Works

 - Our non-profit team guides you every step of the way through your taper.

-- The Point of Return program includes nutraceuticals to minimize your symptoms.
+- The Point of Return program includes nutraceuticals to help minimize your symptoms.

-- We eliminate possible interaction items so your withdrawal is more comfortable.
+- We identify possible interaction items so your withdrawal is more comfortable.

 - Instead of adding in other medications in an attempt to reduce withdrawal, we take an all-natural, non-drugging approach to addiction.

 - Begin our program and start the process of escaping Elavil addiction.

 Included in our Elavil Withdrawal Program